Low frequency signal detection via correlated Ramsey measurements: Results

-\emph{Fisher information} --- All equations above are exact within the impulsive limit.
-In order to easily interpret the (also exact) numerical results ahead, we now derive an approximate expression for the low frequency limit of the gain $g^k$.
-In the low frequency limit, most terms resulting from the derivative in Eq.~(\ref{FIone}) vanish, and we keep only those proportional to the $\sinc$ function.
-In DD, when the experiment duration is $T>T_2$, the first term in Eq.~(\ref{FIone}) can be upper bound by $\exp{(-2T/T_2)}$, and we apply the same bound for correlated Ramsey.
-Note that, in correlated Ramsey, dephasing affects each measurement individually and not the global sequence, as the qubit is repolarized into its $\ket{0}$ state after each measurement, which means that the exponential is a common upper bound of all terms in Eq.~(\ref{eq:FIrepeated}).
+All equations above are exact within the impulsive limit.
+In order to demonstrate the sequence optimisation procedure, and to easily interpret the (also exact) numerical results ahead, we now derive an approximate expression for the low frequency limit of the accumulated phases and the gain $g^\alpha$.
+In the low frequency limit, most terms resulting from the derivative in Eq.~(\ref{FIone}) vanish, and we keep only those proportional to the ${\text{sinc}}$ function.
+In DD, the first term in Eq.~(\ref{FIone}) can be upper bound by $\exp{(-2T/T_2)}$.
+Similarly, correlated Ramsey is upper bound by $\exp{(-2\tau_R/T_2^*)}$.
+Note that, in correlated Ramsey, it is $\tau_R$, the duration of a single measurement, and not $T$, what upper bounds the Fisher information.
+The reason is that in correlated Ramsey, dephasing affects each measurement individually and not the global sequence, as the qubit is repolarised into its $\ket{0}$ state after each measurement, which means that the exponential is a common upper bound of all terms in Eq.~(\ref{eq:FIrepeated}).
 Then, the sum in Eq.~(\ref{eq:FIrepeated}) can be simplified noting that the derivatives of oscillating functions can be written as phase-shifts in Eq.~(\ref{acphaser1}).